-E-learning is soon to lose its E. In 2020 learning online is likely to be more common that attending a class in a brick-and-mortar school.
+E-learning is soon to lose its E. Learning online is likely to be more common than attending a class in a brick-and-mortar school.
 And that’s good news!
 It means that more people will get access to more information, and education will become even more affordable and widespread.
-If you are going to be one of the millions of people who will delve for knowledge on the internet, here are the platforms to start from.
+If you are going to be one of the millions of people who will delve for knowledge on the internet, here are the best online learning platforms to start from.

 The reason for such popularity is that Udemy’s plans are very diverse.
 It offers small cute courses to individual students, like learning to play the piano or basics of Python, that from time to time go on sale or even can be available free.
 On the other hand, they also have robust (and not so cheap) plans for businesses that allow training employees en masse and tracking their individual engagement while adjusting the programs to accommodate various individual needs.

-This platform with a tell-tale name is all about sharing skills through interactions rather than lecturing – just as you would teach a child or a friend.
+Skillshare is one of the best online learning platforms.
+This website with a tell-tale name is all about sharing skills through interactions rather than lecturing – just as you would teach a child or a friend.
 The only difference is that it’s done via video tutorials and not face-to-face.
 Skillshare is a subscription-based community with free and premium plans and a special program for teams.

 The courses aren’t accredited, so you cannot receive a nice and shiny certificate at the end of the program, yet that’s not the point of Skillshare.
 With its artistic leaning, it was never meant to provide formal education.
 However, if you just need to know how to bake chocolate chip cookies or how to draw pencil portraits, it’s skills that you’re after, not certificates, anyway.

 Moreover, if you have a unique skill – for example, you know a magnificent pattern for a crochet tea-cozy, you can register as a teacher and easily share it with a wide and appreciative audience.